jiahaoqi1/ISQA-3420-Assignment-1/DFDDictionary.md

 Software Package Results- The findings that the scans through the NIST DB and the License application has uncovered
 ##Databases
 NIST Vulnerability DB - this is the database that tells the user if the specified open source code has any known vulnerabilities
+License and Vulnerability DB - this os the database that holds the results of the vulnerability and license scanning
+Policy DB - this database holds the documentation for company policies
 ##Processes